 Beyrouth, Mon Amour is a visual love letter to Beirut, a city that has long held a special place in Antaki’s heart.
 His ever-curious eyes see beauty in chipped paint and cracked brick that bear witness to a timeless history.
 Behind these digitally composited façades live the people of Beirut who are left behind by steel and glass modernity.
 In a city that has seen so much sectarian violence, these are the homes of Christians and Muslims, and have been for centuries.
 Antaki’s compositions represent the rich cultural and historical mosaic of Beirut rendered in a visual style that recalls traditional Arabic mosaic art.

 As the wounds of civil war begin to fade into scars, Antaki believes that it is important to bring those scars to life, lest they be forgotten.
 Beyrouth, Mon Amour simultaneously recalls the past, reflects the present and gestures towards the future.

-Beyrouth, Mon Amour will be presented at the Third Biennale of Photographers of the Contemporary Arab World from September 11 to November 24 at the Institut du Monde Arabe in Paris.
+Beyrouth, Mon Amour is currently on show at the Arab World Institute in Paris during the Third Biennale of Photographers of the Contemporary Arab World until November 24 2019.